23 August 2021

 With new tech startups emerging every day, it can be challenging for brands to articulate their vision and brand values in a crowded marketplace.
 It’s common for tech brands to focus communications messaging around the features of their solution or product.
 But this is only the beginning of the brand story.
 When brands add depth to corporate communications, by focusing on more than simply the tech specifications of the offer, the result is more connection with consumers, resulting in greater understanding, loyalty and trust in the brand.

 Tech brands can be run by tech people who love the ins and outs of each specification of their product or solution.
 Unfortunately, the target audience is likely to be less concerned about the specifications, and more interested in the benefits and impact.
 While listing technical aspects and features has its place and some more tech-oriented consumers love the detail, others are more interested in connecting with the brands they support.
-They want to know answers to questions such as:
+They want to know answers to questions such as: how will this technology improve my life? how will it solve a problem I’m currently struggling with? what does this brand stand for, and does it share my values?

 Of course, consumers want to understand how the technology works.
 But brands who use this as the base of its communications pyramid, as a part of a broader communications remit are more successful at resonating with consumers and audiences on a deeper, more impactful level.